Scoobadood/CopyMe3D/README.md

-# KinectAvatar
-Attempt to recreate KinectAvatar paper by Yan Cui, Will Chang, Tobias Nöll, Didier Stricker
+# CopyMe3D:Scanning and Printing Persons in 3D
+This is an attemt to recreate the CopyMe3D paper by Jurgen Sturm, Erik Bylow, Fredrik Kahl, Daniel Cremers

+## Prereqs
+This builds on Ubuntu 16 and depends on libfreenect